Blog · News · Relationship science

-The core argument: men who grew up learning that fear equals weakness don't stop feeling scared — they just reroute it.
-A dad who looks checked-out or defensive is, on this reading, often a dad who's frightened and has no language for it.
-The feeling is real; the vocabulary was never taught.
+The paper, by Sabey et al., argues that therapists and researchers consistently underestimate how much fear underlies fathers' behavior in the transition to parenthood.
+Men who grew up learning that fear equals weakness don't stop feeling scared — they just reroute it.
+The result: a dad who looks checked-out or defensive is often a dad who's frightened and has no language for it.

 This lands differently when you're in it.
 If your partner is frustrated that you seem distant, and you genuinely don't know why you feel the way you do — this might be part of it.
 It's not that you don't care.
-The authors would say the internal alarm is firing, and you were never taught what the alarm means.
+It's that the internal alarm is firing, and you were never taught what the alarm means.

-The authors keep attachment theory as the frame: a father's early attachment history shapes how he responds under stress.
-Most men never get to examine those patterns before a baby arrives and everything accelerates, so old survival strategies fire without being understood.
+The researchers also point to attachment theory as the missing frame: fathers' early attachment histories shape how they respond under stress, and most never get the chance to examine those patterns before the baby arrives and everything accelerates.

 Elizaveta Shvets